 Think of the Children!: Invoked by name by Aunt Harriet in protest to the Marsha/Batman love scene in Penguin's film.

-Throw a Barrel at It: In "Ice Spy", "The Foggiest Notion", "Penguin's Disastrous End", and "A Riddling Controversy".
+Throw a Barrel at It: Occurs in "Ice Spy", "The Foggiest Notion", "Penguin's Disastrous End", "A Riddling Controversy" and "The Spell of Tut".

 Title Theme Tune: Indeed, it's the only lyric (if you don't count "Da").
 Contrary to one rumor (believed and spread by Adam West himself, among others), the word "Batman" was indeed sung by vocalists, not created by horns.